mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 </hint>

 <br />
 **Important**: Please note that for this project you cannot use the Emulator to test your app as the Emulator cannot run MIT App Inventor extensions such as the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> (PIC) extension.
 To make sure that your mobile device has the needed hardware capability for PIC, use AI2 Companion on this<a href="../aiaFiles/PICaboo/LookTest.aia" target="_blank"> LookTest.aia </a>test file.
-If the status at the top reads "Status: Ready!" then the PersonalImageClassifier extension will work.
+If the status at the top reads "Status: Ready!" then the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> extension will work.
 If not, you won't be able to run apps made with this extension.
 If it works, you can try classifying some objects by pointing the device at an object and pressing the Classify button.

 ## PICaboo Part 1: Training the model

-First you will need to train an image classification model on the App Inventor Personal Image Classifier page.
+First you will need to train an image classification model on the App Inventor <a href="https://classifier.appinventor.mit.edu/" target="_blank">Personal Image Classifier</a> page.
 To do so follow the instructions on the <a href="../images/PICaboo/PICaboo_Part1.pdf" target="_blank">PICaboo Part 1 pdf document</a>.
-At the end of this process do not forget to download the model.mdl file to your computer which you will upload to App Inventor in the next part of the tutorial.
+At the end of this process do not forget to export the model.mdl file to your computer which you will upload to App Inventor in the next part of the tutorial.

 ![PIC](../images/PICaboo/TrainingML.png){:.enlargeImage}